groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/text/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Manage Document Text Signatures"
+  title: "Manage document text signatures"
   description: "With GroupDocs.Signature for Java, you can streamline your company’s document workflow by adding text signatures to popular file formats.
 Easily configure the appearance and content of signatures."
   image: "/img/signature/features_text.webp" # 500x500 px
-  image_description: "Key Features of GroupDocs.Signature"
+  image_description: "Key features of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Document Signatures"
+    - title: "Document signatures"
       content: "Apply text, image, barcode, QR code, or stamp signatures to any page of supported documents.
 Leverage metadata to embed hidden content and secure your documents with digital certificates."

     # feature loop
-    - title: "Signature Search and Verification"
+    - title: "Signature search and verification"
       content: "Ensure the integrity of your signed documents with our signature verification tool.
 You can also retrieve and search all the signatures embedded within a document."

     # feature loop
-    - title: "Modify or Remove Signatures"
+    - title: "Modify or remove signatures"
       content: "Modify the content, position, and appearance of previously added signatures, or remove them entirely from the document."

     # feature loop
-    - title: "Native Text Signatures"
+    - title: "Native text signatures"
       content: "Add document-specific text signatures, such as stickers in PDFs or watermarks in Word documents, for enhanced customization."

   code_samples:
     # code sample loop
-    - title: "Mark Documents with Text Signatures"
+    - title: "Mark documents with text signatures"
       content: |
         Learn how to append textual information to business documents to improve business processes.
         {{< landing/code title="Java">}}